diranetafen/student-list/README.md

 - Prerequisite

-The API is using FLASK engine,  you need to install some package
+The API is using FLASK engine,  you need to install some package like
 ```bash
 apt update -y && apt install python-dev python3-dev libsasl2-dev python-dev libldap2-dev libssl-dev -y
 ```

-Copy the requirements.txt file into the container in the root "/" directory to install the packages needed to start up our application
+after that Copy the requirements.txt file into the container in the root "/" directory to install the packages needed to start up our application

 to launch the installation, use this command